 “Our industry is flooded with marketing and sales tactics that can overwhelm shoppers,” Melanie said.
 “Honoring first responders is a mission-driven approach that helps us rise above the noise.”

 03 Leverage Word-of-Mouth

-Brands that engage first responders harness the power of social sharing because members of consumer tribes are deeply connected and love to spread the word about a good deal.
+Brands that engage first responders harness the power of social sharing because members of consumer communities are deeply connected and love to spread the word about a good deal.
 A recent survey revealed that 96% of the military would share a personalized military offer with others in the military community.